haze-09/portfolio-ish/README.md

-# template1
+# portfolio
-my template with a webpack config and a few plugins
+a portfolio website made to practice responsive web design